-No deduction is allowed for the taxable year in which the individual has reached 70 1/2 years of age on or prior to the end of the taxable year and thereafter.
+No deduction is allowed for the taxable year in which the individual has reached 70 1/2 years of age on or prior to the end of the taxable year.
+Also, no deduction will be allowed if the income received during the year is from pension or annuity.
 The taxpayer will have until the due date established by the Code to file the return, or until the date of expiration of any extension of time granted by the Secretary to file the return, in order to make a contribution to his/her IRA.

-To be entitled to this deduction, you must submit with your return an IRA Informative Return (Form 480.7) or a certification from the bank or institution in which you opened your account.
+To claim this deduction, you must submit with your return the Informative Return - Individual Retirement Account (Form 480.7) or a certification from the bank or institution in which you opened the account.
 The certification shall include the amount of the contribution and the taxable year for which it was made.